 Your virtual classroom experience will take place in a locked classroom on Zoom (we are flexible with alternatives to Zoom if required).
-Within the 45 minutes-1 hour session, your class will explore your chosen topic in detail with a member of the Bridge Education team, finishing with an opportunity to ask those all important bridge questions.
+Within the 30 – 45 minute session, your class will explore your chosen topic in detail with a member of the Bridge Education team, finishing with an opportunity to ask those all important bridge questions.

-We are happy to also deliver these sessions in your school as an outreach lesson if this is preferred.
+We are also offering our outreach programme at this time if this is preferred.
 We understand the difficulties schools are facing currently and are looking to be as flexible as possible to meet your needs.
 Please feel free to get in touch to discuss how we can support your topics this term.

 150 Years of the Clifton Suspension Bridge